 ―Tiffany Madison, Black and White

 It is not until you start working with others that you realize that not everyone has the same work ethic as you do.
 Sometimes I hear people complaining and wishing that they had more in life yet they’re not willing to examine the obvious.
-It is easy to see what’s outside of us versus looking inside. … Read the rest
+It is easy to see what’s outside of us versus looking inside.
+What if … Read the rest

 “You were born to win, but to be a winner you must plan to win, prepare to win, and expect to win.” ― Zig Ziglar